Hassan al-Turabi: Karate attack on al-Turabi in Ottawa

-A Sudanese Karate Black belt master, Hashim Bedreddin Mohammed, attacked al-Turabi by using two knifehand strikes to knock down Turabi, whose head struck the pavement, unconscious into a coma, at an Ottawa airport in Canada on 26 May 1992.
+On 26 May 1992 al-Turabi was attacked at the Ottawa Macdonald–Cartier International Airport in Canada by Sudanese Karate Black belt master, Hashim Bedreddin Mohammed.
+He attacked al-Turabi by using two knifehand strikes to knock down Turabi, whose head struck the pavement putting him into a coma.
 Hashim was a Sufi in exile and an opponent of the National Islamic Front Islamist regime in Sudan and had won a karate world championship in 1983.
 He attacked al-Turabi in a rage when he saw him.
-A Somali man pushed Hashim away with a trolley which weakened the blow that could have otherwise killed al-Turabi.
-Al-Turabi was hospitalized for 4 weeks with constant black outs.
-After al-Turabi was knocked out, Hashim assumed he was dead and departed.
-Al-Turabi suffered from severe injuries, the use of his right arm was lost for a while, he had slurred speech and he required the use of a cane.
+A Somali man pushed Hashim away with a trolley which weakened the blow that could have otherwise killed al-Turabi. al-Turabi was hospitalized for 4 weeks with constant black outs.
+After al-Turabi was knocked out, Hashim assumed he was dead and departed. al-Turabi suffered from severe injuries, the use of his right arm was lost for a while, he had slurred speech and required the use of a cane.
 Hashim was supported by exiled Sudanese in Canada who launched the "Friends of Hashim Campaign" to support his attack on al-Turabi.
 One said "most Sudanese would appreciate what Hashim did".
 They called for an end to Islamist policies and a return to secularism.